 Animal companion: A scout with the animal companion ability can choose an animal to become their companion from the list in Monster Stats: Animal companions.
 The animal companion retains all of its stats from their description except HP which is equal to its base HP + the number of scout levels a scout has.
 In combat, an animal companion shares the same initiative as it’s master, but they do not perform their own actions, instead, the animal companion follows commands from their master.
 Issuing a command to an animal companion requires 1 action.
 These commands are:

 Attack: Tell your animal companion to attack a creature.
-The companion make move a distance up to their speed, then use any attack or special ability in their monster stat block.
+The companion moves a distance up to their speed, then use any attack or special ability in their monster stat block.

 Defend: Tell your animal companion to hold a location.
 The companion may move to a tile a distance away less than or equal to their speed, then prepare (as per the prepare action) any attack or special ability in their monster stat block and gain 1 defense for the rest of this turn.